XR2Learn/beaconapp-industry-safety/README.md

 ![XR2Learn](https://github.com/XR2Learn/.github/blob/main/images/XR2Learn%20logo.png)

-# Beacon Application 3
+# Industry Safety Application

 ## Overview

-Beacon Application 3 is a project focused on hazard detection in industrial conditions by real-time recognizing the presence or the absence of required safety equipment in people.
+Industry safety application (BA3) is a project focused on hazard detection in industrial conditions by real-time recognizing the presence or the absence of required safety equipment in people.

 Object detection is achieved by fine tuning a pretrained object detection algorithm, YOLOv5 specifically, with a synthetic dataset generated specifically for this project.